Benwick921/gridftpserver/README.md

 # gridftpserver
 Grid FTP Server

-The report is in Italin
+The report is in Italian